 The Front Rows (Bottom Slots): Your Scoring Clubs

-Reserved for the irons an a half wedges you'll be reaching for most often in scoring range.
-The slots closest to the-ball pocket are front where you should-to the place your:
+Reserved for the irons and wedges you'll be reaching for most often in scoring range.
+The slots closest to the ball pocket are where you should place your:

 - 8-iron and 9-iron